Queens Power of Attorney Lawyers

-Since 2014, SBAGK LLP has been an invaluable resource for clients navigating estate planning matters, including instituting and altering powers of attorney.
+Since 2014, Gill & Kadochnikov P.C. has been an invaluable resource for clients navigating estate planning matters, including instituting and altering powers of attorney.
 Our firm protects clients’ assets and interests through thoughtful planning and timely interventions.
 Thousands have put their legal needs in our capable attorneys’ hands.
 We welcome you to do the same.
-For assistance with powers of attorney in Queens County, reach out today.
+For assistance with powers of attorney in Queens, reach out today.

 Request a complimentary consultation by calling (929) 405-1054 or submitting our online contact form.
 We work with clients virtually, making it easy to get crucial legal support no matter where you are in New York or the Northeast.